mikeizbicki/cmc-csci143/topic_00_unix/README.md

 1. Create a GitHub account if you do not already have one.

-1. Press the "watch" button at the top of this page.
+1. Press the watch button on both this repo and <https://github.com/mikeizbicki/about-me>.
     This will ensure you get email notifications whenever a new issue is posted to github.
-    All class related communications will happen through github, and not through email or sakai.
+    All class related communications will happen through github, and not through email or canvas.

 1. Create a [personal access token (PAT)](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for your github account, and save the PAT to a file for future use.
     The default level of permissions is okay.